Sandbur

 Grass family (Poaceae)

-Cultivation: The preference is full or partial sun, mesic to dry conditions, and open sandy soil.
-Sandbur will grow in non-sandy soil as well.
+Cultivation: The preference is full to partial sun, mesic to dry conditions, and open sandy soil.
+Sandbur will grow in non-sandy soil as well, especially where the ground vegetation is sparse.

-Range & Habitat: Sandbur is occasional to locally common throughout Illinois (see Distribution Map).
-It is more common in sandy areas.
-Habitats include sand prairies, sandy savannas, fields, areas along railroads and roadsides, lawns, and waste ground.
-Sandbur prefers areas with a history of disturbance; it is a rather weedy grass and is considered a nuisance in some areas.
+Range & Habitat: Sandbur is occasional to locally common throughout Illinois (see Distribution Map), where it is native.
+This grass is more common in sandy areas.
+Habitats include sand prairies, sandy savannas, fields, areas along railroads and roadsides, sandy lawns, and waste ground.
+Sandbur prefers areas with a history of disturbance.
+This is a rather weedy grass and it is considered a nuisance in some areas.

 Photographic Location: A waste area along a railroad in Urbana, Illinois.
-Another species, Digitaria sanguinalis (Common Crabgrass), is present in the background of the photographs.
+Another species, Common Crabgrass (Digitaria sanguinalis), is present in the background of the photographs.

-Comments: There is the only Cenchrus sp.
-(Sandbur) in Illinois, which makes the identification of this grass easy.
-Other species of Sandbur occur in sandy areas of the southeastern states.
-Another common name for Cenchrus longispinus is Matted Sandbur.
-The foliage of Sandbur and its habit of growth is quite similar to Digitaria spp.
-(Crabgrasses).
-Sometimes they even grow together in weedy lawns.
-However, Crabgrasses produce finger-like spikes of flowers that lack burs.
+Comments: This is the only sandbur grass (Cenchrus sp.) in Illinois, therefore its identification within the state is easy.
+Other species of sandbur occur elsewhere in the United States, especially in sandy areas of the southeast and southwest.
+Other common names for Cenchrus longispinus are Matted Sandbur and Long-spined Sandbur.
+The foliage of Sandbur and its habit of growth are quite similar to those of crabgrasses (Digitaria spp.), and they even grow together in weedy lawns and other habitats.
+However, crabgrasses are easily distinguished by their inflorescences, consisting of narrow digitate spikes.

 Return